Collection: The Clone Wars [Shadow Of The Dark Side]

 Articulation Count: 18 points (12 areas of articulation)

 Articulation Details: ball socket head (1), ball-jointed left shoulder (2), ball-jointed right shoulder (2), ball-jointed left elbow (2), ball-jointed right elbow (2), swivel left wrist (1), swivel right wrist (1), ball-socket torso (1), swivel left hip (1), swivel right hip (1), ball-jointed left knee (2), ball-jointed right knee (2)

 Accessory Count: 5

-Accessory Details: removable bandolier with pouch, bowcaster, action feature bowcaster with projectile, double handled blaster
+Accessory Details: removable bandolier with pouch, bowcaster, action feature bowcaster, projectile, double handled blaster